daoch4n/zen-ai-mcp-dev-tools/README.md

 ## AI System Prompt

 ```
 You have development tools at your disposal.
-Use relevant tools from dev-tools MCP server for git and file operations.
+Use relevant tools from devtools MCP server for git and file operations.
 When using any tool from it, always provide the full current working directory path as the 'repo_path' option.
 ```

 ## Integration